A couple sets off for a three-year world sailing trip – 15 amazing years later, they’re still going!

 My husband was desperate for male company!

-Being an ex-Type A workaholic, like me, I immediately felt an infinity.
+Being an ex-Type A workaholic like me, I immediately felt an infinity.
 Carole traded in her job as a Nurse Practitioner and explained that it took her a good two years to start relaxing after she left the workplace.
-I thought, ‘so there’s hope for me yet!’
+I thought, ‘So there’s hope for me yet!’

-While transitioning from a workhorse to a full time sea goer, Carole related a story about finding her artistic side.
-She created something from textiles and a friend said, ‘Now that’s art.’
+While transitioning from a workhorse to a full-time seagoer, Carole related a story about finding her artistic side.
+She created something from textiles, and a friend said, ‘Now that’s art.’
 Carole replied, ‘What are you talking about?
 I don’t have a creative bone in my body.’
-The friend then took a few moments to enlighten Carole to the fact that yes, she was creative and yes she had an artistic ability.
-Since then Carole seems to have relaxed her Type A behaviors and increased her more intuitive, artsy-side.
+The friend then took a few moments to enlighten Carole to the fact that yes, she was creative, and yes, she had an artistic ability.
+Since then, Carole seems to have relaxed her Type A behaviors and increased her more intuitive, artsy side.

 Are those scorpion body parts you’re wearing?

-When Carole spoke I just wanted her to carry on forever
+When Carole spoke, I just wanted her to carry on forever

 And Jim – what a great person